icyphox/vite/README.md

 # Vite
-A simple and mnml static site generator.
+> A simple and mnml static site generator; pronounced as /vit/

 ## Usage
 ```console